top of page

 image courtesy of 3dprint.com

 All printed components were manufactured on a RepRap Kossel 3D printer using PLA and TPE.
-All models were sliced using Simplify 3D at 200 micron layer resolution.
-Components were printed without supports nor raft.
+All models were sliced using Simplify 3D at a 200-micron layer resolution.
+Components were printed without supports or a raft.
 Flexy-Hand 2 components were downloaded from this repository.

-The product is cost effective and easily reproducible with little to no technical skill, but its functions are limited to simple grasping gestures with no adjustable finger positions or finger isolations.
-I believe it can be easily modified to be a cheap functional cosmesis if extra attention is given to material selection and if detailed cosmetic features are added with air brushing techniques.
+The product is cost-effective and easily reproducible with minimal technical skill, but its functions are limited to simple grasping gestures with no adjustable finger positions or finger isolations.
+It can potentially be modified into a cheap functional cosmesis with careful material selection and the addition of detailed cosmetic features using airbrushing techniques.

-This was my first major 3D printing project that was motivated by personal academic goals.
-It was a catalyst for a deep interest in prosthetics because it demonstrated that I was capable of being an independent yet active participant in their research and development with access to the necessary tools, resources, and platforms to make an impact in the field.
+This project was my first major 3D printing endeavor, motivated by personal academic goals.
+It catalyzed a deep interest in prosthetics by demonstrating my capability to be an independent yet active participant in their research and development, with access to the necessary tools, resources, and platforms to make an impact in the field.

 bottom of page